cllmthvlln/The-Base-Network/README.md

 The Base Network uniquely combines DeFi, AI, social, NFTs, and culture in one cohesive space.
 Continuous project launches and integrations suggest long-term growth momentum.
 Base is now beginning to explore a network token.
+Base’s ecosystem has reached over 100 unique projects with active adoption.